koush/scrypted/plugins/hikvision-doorbell/fs/DOORBELL_README.md

 ### Setting up a receiving call (the ability to ringing)

-In order for the `doorbell` to make a call, it must be configured accordingly, and this device must also be configured to receive calls from the doorbell.
+In order for the `doorbell` to make a call, it must be configured accordingly, and this plugin device must also be configured to receive calls from the doorbell.

 The interaction mode is configured using the **SIP Mode** combobox.
 The plugin supports three modes of receiving calls, description below.